TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

              print(piece)

    qualified name
-      A dotted name showing the "path" from a module's global scope to a class, function or method defined in that module, as defined in :pep:`3155`.
+      A dotted name showing the "path" kutoka a module's global scope to a class, function or method defined in that module, as defined in :pep:`3155`.
 For top-level functions and classes, the qualified name is the same as the object's name::

-         >>> class C:
+         >>> kundi C:
-         ...     class D:
+         ...     kundi D:
          ...         def meth(self):
          ...             pass
          ...